 The creation of the necessary potential well in the semiconductor substrate deserves some elaboration because of its central importance to the charge-coupling concept.
 In this context a potential well is a localized volume in the silicon that is attractive to electrons; in other words, it is the most positive place around and hence is a desirable location from the point of view of the negative electron.
-Potential wells are formed in a charge-coupled storage element by the interaction of the different conductivity-
+Potential wells are formed in a charge-coupled storage element by the interaction of the different conductivitytype regions of the silicon [see illustration on page 27].
+This interaction forms a well for electrons such that the higher the clock voltage, the deeper the well.
+Any electrons in the well will move with the clock voltages.